Summer Vegetable Fettuccine AlfredoJump to Recipe

-Next just toss everything together to finish the vegetarian fettuccine alfredo!
+Toss everything together to finish the vegetable fettuccine alfredo!

-Use tongs to really mix everything together well.
+Use tongs to really mix the fettuccine alfredo together well.
 If the sauce seems too thick, add some reserved pasta water to thin it out.
 If it seems too thin, just continue to toss the pasta together over low heat and it will thicken up just fine.

 Season the finished pasta with salt and pepper (probably needs a pinch of both).

 Serve the vegetable fettuccine alfredo up with some lemon zest and fresh chives or scallions!

 This is a very flexible fettuccine alfredo and I encourage you to experiment with the vegetables and pasta you use.